ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 ## Responsibilities

-The management at Medical Data Networks is responsible for:
+The management at MDN is responsible for:

 * Maintaining personnel files, establishing employee retention policies, and establishing performance monitoring requirements.
 * Developing, reviewing, and improving employee job descriptions, and training requirements.
 * Completing all training and maintaining an individual training file.